SFDO-Tooling/CumulusCI/docs/connected_orgs.rst

     $ cci org connect <org_name>

 This command automatically opens a browser window pointed to a Salesforce login page.
-The provided ``<org_name>`` is the name that CumulusCI associates which org you log into.
+The provided ``<org_name>`` is the org that CumulusCI directs you to log into.

 .. note::
     Connecting an org via ``cci org connect`` does *not* expose that org to the Salesforce CLI.